Making your own DIY charcoal peel-off mask will leave your skin soft, clear, and, best of all, blackhead free!

 You’ll find an assortment of ingredients for this recipe, including activated charcoal.

-Activated charcoal has been widely used as a draw salve, but it is also a particularly effective ingredient for ridding the skin of blackheads.
+Activated charcoal has been widely used as a homemade draw salve, but it is also a particularly effective ingredient for ridding the skin of blackheads.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.